Martchus/tageditor/README.md

   a file has been processed.

 ## Build instructions
-The application depends on c++utilities, qtutilities and tagparser and is built in the same way as these libaries.
+The application depends on c++utilities, qtutilities and tagparser and is built in the same way as these libaries which are also available on my GitHub profile.

 The following Qt 5 modules are requried: core gui qml/script widgets webenginewidgets/webkitwidgets

-If script is installed on the system, the editor will link against it.
+* If Qt Script is installed on the system, the editor will link against it.
 Otherwise it will link against qml.
-To force usage of qml add "CONFIG+=forcejsengine" to the qmake arguments.
+  To force usage of Qt Qml add "CONFIG+=forcejsengine" to the qmake arguments.

-If webkitwidgets is installed on the system, the editor will link against it.
-Otherwise it will link against webenginewidgets.
+* If Qt WebKitWidgets is installed on the system, the editor will link against it.
+Otherwise it will link against Qt WebEngineWidgets.
-To force usage of webenginewidgets add "CONFIG+=forcewebengine" to the qmake arguments.
+  To force usage of Qt WebEngineWidgets add "CONFIG+=forcewebengine" to the qmake arguments.
+* When building with CMake the Qt modules can be picked explicitely by specifying -DWEBVIEW_PROVIDER=webkit/webengine and/or -DJS_PROVIDER=script/qml.

 ## TODO
 - Support more tag formats (EXIF, PDF metadata, ...).